Complaints about our service

 We will provide you with an explanation of the action that we took in response to your complaint and the reasons for any decisions that we made.

-Our policy, Complaints and Compliments, provides more information about how we deal with complaints and compliments about our services.
+Our Feedback, Compliments and Complaints policy provides more information about how we deal with complaints, compliments and feedback about us.

 If you require any assistance to make a complaint, we will support you.
 You are welcome to nominate another person or organisation to represent you about your complaint.